glenngr/express-sse-experiment/README.md

 The server listens on 127.0.0.1:8080, the client listens on 127.0.0.1:88.
 A browser should automatically open the client on port 88

+## What should happen?
+The browser opening the client should show a welcome message, then every fifth second a message altering between "Ping" and "Pong" should be displayed